canonical/matter-docs/docs/tutorials/Creating an OS Image with OpenThread Border Router.rst

 Creating an OS Image with OpenThread Border Router
 ==================================================

-This tutorial walks you through creating an OS image that is preloaded with OpenThread Border Router (OTBR).
+This tutorial walks you through creating an OS image that is pre-loaded with OpenThread Border Router (OTBR).
 We use Ubuntu Core as the Linux distribution because it is optimized for IoT and is secure by design.